Inflammatory Bowel Disease Research

 - How shared decision-making with families can improve patient care

 The IBD Center’s research program receives between $5 million and $6 million a year in grant support.
-We are grateful for the generous funding we receive from organizations such as the National Institutes for Health, Crohn’s and Colitis Foundation, CURE 4 IBD, the Bill & Melinda Gates Foundation, the Helmsley Charitable Trust, and the European Crohn’s and Colitis Organisation.
+We are grateful for the generous funding we receive from organizations such as the National Institutes for Health, Crohn’s and Colitis Foundation, CURE 4 IBD, the Bill & Melinda Gates Foundation, the Helmsley Charitable Trust, and the European Crohn’s and Colitis Organization.

 Learn more about clinical studies that are enrolling patients now by visiting our clinical studies web page.
 For more information about a specific study or to ask about enrollment, talk your child’s physician or nurse practitioner.